There's something in the water

-Stop in the Manitou Springs Chamber of Commerce & Visitors Bureau at 354 Manitou Ave. for a cup, a map, and a detailed chart of the mineral make-up of each spring.
+Stop in the Manitou Springs Chamber of Commerce & Visitors Bureau at 354 Manitou Ave. for a map and a detailed chart of the mineral make-up of each spring and grab a collapsible souvenir cup for just $2 to support the Mineral Springs Foundation in keeping the Springs running for all to enjoy.
 Our staff and volunteers will be glad to help you locate all of the springs and share their tasting experiences with you.
 These special healing waters cannot be found anywhere else in Colorado!

 7 Minute Spring